joreynajr/snakemake-best-practices/README.md

 Extra notes:
 - For clarification on modification time and change time check out the link [here](https://askubuntu.com/a/600859).
 - Hardlinking with `ln` will NOT preserve the timestamp of the source file, rather than using `ln` use `cp -l --preserve=timestamps`
-- Softlinking with `ln -s` will NOT preserve the timestamp of the source file, rather that use `ln -s` use `cp -s --preserve=timestamps`
+- Softlinking with `ln -s` will NOT preserve the timestamp of the source file, rather than using `ln -s` use `cp -s --preserve=timestamps`
 - Hardlinking and softlinking whole directories trees is possible using `cp -r -l` or `cp -r -s` respectively.
 These commands will recreate the whole directory structures and finally link the files accordingly (rather that linking the source directory only)

 ## Developing a Pipeline